Creating a Native Rocket Pool Node without Docker

 rocketpool service logs eth1 used to provide, since it can't do that without Docker.

-All set on the ETH1 client; now for ETH2.
+All set on the the Execution client; now for the Consensus client.

-Start by making a folder for your ETH2 binary and log script.
+Start by making a folder for your Beacon Node binary and log script.
 Choose the instructions for the client you want to run:

-Next, create a systemd service for your ETH2 client.
+Next, create a systemd service for your Beacon Node.
 The following are examples that show typical command line arguments to use in each one:

 - The user is set to